heins/heins.github.io/README.md

 - to connect to a network over LAN-Terminal (RJ45) over Ethernet/IP

-- Power supply 24 VDC, DC-Jack oder industrial terminal connectors
+- Power supply 24 VDC, DC-Jack or industrial terminal connectors